georgesutphin/MCB585-2023/_episodes/03-introduction-to-R-data-plotting.md

 ~~~
-# Next us indexing to replace all `Blue` entries in the Color column with 'Green'
+# Next use indexing to replace all `Blue` entries in the Color column with 'Green'
 carSpeeds$Color[carSpeeds$Color == 'Blue'] = 'Green'
 ~~~
 {: .language-r}